alexiszecua/Alex_portfolio/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+## Project 1: Modeling Volatility with GARCH Class Models

+We approach the problem of explaining the conditional volatility of stock returns, with the Autoregressive Conditional Heteroskedasticity (ARCH) model

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for